cartalyst/stripe/introduction/index.md

 # Introduction

-A comprehensive billing package for Stripe.
+A comprehensive billing and API package for Stripe.

 The package requires PHP 5.4+ and follows the FIG standard PSR-4 to ensure a high level of interoperability between shared PHP code and is fully unit-tested.